 Be sure that they won’t shadow any other plants or that they won’t be shadowed by other plants that emerge in the spring.
 They like the sun and cool air temperature.

 Look at the back of the package for the spacing requirement for the peas you are planting to determine the ground space you need.
-I use a hoe and dig a straight row about 6” wide x 1” deep.
-I mark the 4 corners of the trench with stakes so I know where the seeds are planted, then place seeds on the soil per spacing requirements.
+Use a hoe and dig a straight row about 6” wide x 1” deep.
+Mark the 4 corners of the trench with stakes, then place seeds on the soil per spacing requirements.
 If a seed is broken, place 2.
 You can thin seedlings later if needed.
-I’d rather have too many plants come up and have to thin them, than waste time from not having planted enough.
+Better to have too many plants come up and have to thin them, than waste time from not having planted enough.

 There are varieties of peas that don’t need a trellis such as Little Marvel, but when the vines are supported so they grow upright it’s much easier to harvest the pods.
 Supports also allow for air circulation, and keeps plants clean after heavy rains.